Improving the safety of smoked fish in Mali

-This project aims to improve the safety and quality of smoked and dried products in Mali through the application of Codex Alimentarius standards and codes of practice.
-This will make it possible to improve the industries, which will have a favourable impact on the health of consumers and access to international markets.
+This project is aims to improve the safety and quality of smoked and dried fish products in Mali through the application of Codex Alimentarius standards and codes of practice.
+This is expected to improve these industries and have a favourable impact on the health of consumers and access to international markets.

-The specific objectives of the project are to: (i) translate the results of a risk assessment into specific risk management actions; (ii) raise awareness among stakeholders; and (iii) build capacity on good manufacturing practices (GMP) and good hygiene practices (GHP).
+The objectives of the project are to translate the results of a risk assessment into specific risk management actions, raise awareness among stakeholders, and build capacity on good manufacturing and hygiene practices.

-These results represent a major public health concern for consumers and for trade.
-Moreover, the same smoked fish also contained high levels of polycyclic aromatic hydrocarbons (PAHs), meaning that the populations studied are significantly exposed to carcinogenic substances.
+These results represent a major public health concern for consumers and trade.
+Moreover, the fish also contained high levels of polycyclic aromatic hydrocarbons (PAHs), meaning that the sample populations are significantly exposed to carcinogenic substances.
 This is all the more critical as it has been proven that edible oils (including palm oil, cotton oil and shea butter) also contribute significantly to household exposure to PAHs.

-1. Implementation of analytical capacity building and performance of a situation analysis
+Implementation of analytical capacity building and a situational analysis

-One of the pillars of the solution to the SPS issue, to which the project aims to contribute, is Mali's capacity to conduct local and structural monitoring of chemical contamination levels (pesticides and PAHs) in food.
-To achieve this, technical support will be provided to laboratories that are already equipped with analytical equipment, to ensure their analytical competence.
-By leveraging their strengthened or acquired analytical capacity, the laboratories will produce data that will supplement the risk assessment, in order to pinpoint and understand the extent of the SPS issue, namely the distribution of the contamination.
-These data are of vital importance for the identification of appropriate risk management levers.
+One of the pillars of the solution to which the project is aimed at contributing to is Mali's capacity to locally and structurally monitor chemical contamination levels (pesticides and PAHs) in food.
+To achieve this, technical support is being provided to ensure the analytical competence of laboratories already equipped with analytical equipment.
+By leveraging this analytical capacity, laboratories are expected to produce data that supplements the risk assessment and help to pinpoint and understand the extent of the distribution of the contamination.
+These data are of vital importance to identify appropriate risk management levers.

-Resolving the SPS issue in question requires a multisectoral approach, and ownership by the national competent authorities.
-Based on the situation analysis mentioned above, national stakeholders will meet to decide together how to resolve the issue of contamination of smoked fish by PAHs and pesticides.
-The documents resulting from these national consultations which will be validated by thesupervisory authorities will make it possible to determine the roles and responsibilities of the stakeholders.
-This approach will allow for the justification of the actions implemented within the framework of the project, and those carried out by other technical and financial partners, on the basis of a strategic document adopted by policy makers in Mali.
+Resolving this sanitary and phytosanitary issue requires a multisectoral approach and ownership by competent national authorities.
+Based on the situational analysis, national stakeholders meet to decide together how to resolve the issue of contamination of smoked fish by PAHs and pesticides.
+The documents resulting from these consultations, which are validated by supervisory authorities, help to determine the roles and responsibilities of stakeholders.
+This approach is expected to allow for the justification of actions implemented within the framework, as well as those carried out by technical and financial partners, on the basis of a strategic document adopted by policymakers in Mali.

-The training modules will be developed on the basis ofapilot experience based on the qualification and validation of smoking tools and the use of these tools to obtain products that fulfil the Codex and market criteria.
-The analytical tool strengthened during the first phase of the project will make it possible to ensure the suitability of smoking ovens to provide a sustainable solution to the issue of post-capture conservation, while complying with the levels of chemical contamination permitted with respect to health and trade.
+Training modules are being developed based on the qualification and validation of smoking tools, and their use to obtain products that fulfil the Codex and market criteria.
+The strengthening of the analytical tool during the first phase of the project is expected to ensure that smoking ovens provide a sustainable solution to the issue of post-capture conservation while complying with acceptable chemical contamination levels for health and trade.

-The project aims to provide material for and training on the use of locally-produced improved ovens for ten fishing communities.
-The project will focus particularly, where possible, on women and young stakeholders in the industry.
-Furthermore, the experience acquired will make it possible to improve training documents.
+The project is aimed at providing material for and training on the use of locally produced improved ovens for 10 fishing communities.
+The project focuses particularly, where possible, on women and young industry stakeholders.
+Furthermore, the experience acquired helps to improve training documents.

-5. Promotion of products produced in accordance with Codex standards and codes of practice
+Promotion of products in accordance with Codex standards and codes of practice

-In order to have a sustainable impact on food safety and access to the international market in Mali, the project needs to capitalize on the achievements made.
-To this end, the products improved will be promoted in a positive manner to consumers through fairs and audio-visual media, an analysis of market opportunities, and a document on the approach taken and the lessons learned with a view to scaling up and potentially replicating such actions in other contexts.
+To have a sustainable impact on food safety and access to the international market in Mali, the project needs to capitalize on its achievements.
+To this end, the products improved are promoted to consumers through fairs and audio visual media, analyses of market opportunities, and a document on the approach taken and the lessons learned with a view to scaling up and potentially replicating such actions in other contexts.